 There is flat access to the market from the High Street and the building has a smooth flagstone floor, so there is wheelchair access to all parts of the market.
 There is limited Blue Badge parking just outside the Guildhall, and more spaces in the nearby car park.

-One of country’s oldest markets, this traditional gathering is a lively colourful affair that has been held in Market Place in the centre of Salisbury since 1219.
+One of country’s oldest markets, Salisbury Charter Market is a lively colourful affair that has been held in the Market Place in the centre of Salisbury since 1219.

 Because the square covers a large area and is flat, it’s very easy to access in a wheelchair, and there’s plenty of space between the stalls.
 Toilets with disabled facilities are found in Market Place itself and there’s disabled parking nearby.

-The market has several entrances with flat step-free or ramped access.
+The market has it’s own helpful accessibility guide. several entrances with flat step-free or ramped access.
 Most of the shops inside the market have flat access and the walkways between stalls are wide enough for wheelchairs, though you’ll need to look out for the odd sign or portable display.
 Powered scooters are allowed in the market, and there’s a disabled RADAR toilet nearby.
+Find out more about Radar keys and how you could get one.

 The Midlands: Old Market Square, Nottingham